skulkarni48/karate-demo-final/README.md

     4. ui          : Its browser integration test, currently its configured to use chrome driver.

-# api, integration and mock folder cover first assignment problem.
+A) api, integration and mock folder cover first assignment problem.

-# add_product_to_cart.feature from UI folder, covers second assignment problem.
+B) add_product_to_cart.feature from UI folder, covers second assignment problem.

 # All common configuartions stored at karate-config.js file